Curved Page Divider

 Looking for ways to help a child who has been a parent

-When a child is put in the position of taking on an adult's role, it is termed parentification.
-Many children get pushed into the role of caring for their younger siblings or becoming an emotional crutch to their parents.
+When a child is placed in an adult role, it is called parentification.
+Many children are pushed into caring for their younger siblings or into becoming an emotional crutch for their parents.
 This role reversal happens when parents cannot fully show up for their children.

 Parentification is a form of psychological abuse and is undoubtedly a boundary violation for a child.
 Parentified children wind up in developmentally inappropriate situations.
-This includes emotionally caring for their parents, physically caring for the household, and taking on jobs at a young age to support the family.
+This includes caring for their parents emotionally, physically caring for the household, and taking on jobs at a young age to support the family.

 Some of the situations that parentification can arise from include: